algorandfoundation/xGov/Proposals/xgov-87.md

 ## Experience with Algorand
 Brian has been an active developer and contributor in the Algorand community since 2021 in various capacities:

-- Built the open source <a href="https://solid-algo-wallets-example.netlify.app">Solid Algo Wallets</a> Javascript library for integrating several wallets into a web site, a project funded by xGov #49
+- Built the open source <a href="https://solid-algo-wallets-example.netlify.app">Solid Algo Wallets</a> Javascript library for integrating several wallets into a web site, a project funded by [xGov-49](xgov-49.md)
 - Created the open source <a href="https://xgov-viewer.netlify.app">xGov Viewer</a> app for reviewing xGov proposals and analyzing proposal voting data
 - Completed the Encode x Algorand Bootcamp and won a 3rd place prize in the 2022 Encode x Algorand Hackathon
 - Runs two participation nodes in Algorand consensus

 ## Present Proposal
 The app will be deployed for hands-on user testing and feedback in a non-production environmentin Q1 2024.
 The smart contract will be developed alongside an automated unit testing suite and deployed to Algorand TestNet for users to experience through a web-based interface accompanied by a knowledge portal to build understanding of escrow, Alright, and how to use it for remote purchases.
+The smart contract will be open source.

 ## Future Blueprint
-#### Launch on MainNet
+### Launch on MainNet
 Launch the app for people to use in a real money environment in Q2 2024.
 Following completion of thorough testing, the smart contract will be deployed to Algorand MainNet for people to agree real deals through a stable web application interface.

-#### Cross-Chain Capabilities
+### Cross-Chain Capabilities
 Enable people to deal with more trading partners by enabling cross-chain transfer capabilities via the Wormhole protocol in 2H 2024.

-#### Adjust Product-Market Fit
+### Adjust Product-Market Fit
 This phase of the project from 2025 will focus on gathering feedback from deal-makers and refining the user experience in preparation to scale.
 Provide users with seamless on-boarding, fiat on- and off-ramping, and wrap-around services integrated with DeFi, social channels, and other software.
 Build out a legal framework to allow Alright to succeed in relevant uses case contexts and jurisdictions.

 ## Benefits for the community